lucala00/KTC2023_E2E/README.md

-# Code for KTC2023 EIT challenge (End-to-end approach)
+# Code for KTC2023 EIT challenge (end-to-end)

 ## Brief description of the algorithm
 This repository contains the Python files required by the organisers of the EIT Kuopio challenge 2023 which implements an end-to-end approach.
-Training was performed with GT simulated data with random polygons of different shapes and postive/negative contrast.
+Training was performed using GT simulated data with random polygons of different shapes, size and postive/negative contrast.
+The end-to-end procedure includes a step where a pseudo-inverse operator is also learned.
+For each simulated inclusion the corresponding segmentation is matched with the one computed directly on the GT data.

 ## Authors:
 - Tatiana Bubba, University of Bath, UK, tab73 AT bath.ac.uk